 - Do not wring

 Don’t give into the temptation of stuffing everything you can into your washing machine – overloading reduced cleaning performance and can even damage clothes because they don’t have the room to move around freely.
-Not only that, it can also damage your appliance, and let’s face it, calling out an engineer is much more hassle than doing an extra load of laundry.
+Not only that, it can also damage your appliance, and let’s face it, calling out an authorised service agent is much more hassle than doing an extra load of laundry.

 Likewise, underloading the machine isn’t good news either, as it greatly reduces the efficiency of a cycle.
 The appliance will use just as much water and energy to wash a drum that’s 1/3 loaded as one that optimally loaded.

 Take a look at this guide if you want to know exactly how much laundry you should be putting in your washing machine, but a good rule of thumb to follow is to fill the drum to about 80% without compacting items down (this only applies to normal cotton cycles – the amount of laundry you can put in for special programmes will vary, so check your appliance’s user manual).